arjunkunna/regent-fft/README.md

 #### 6. Distributed Mode

-The API also supports a distributed mode, where every machine in a distributed job executes an independent FFT of the same size.
+The API also supports a distributed mode, where every machine in a distributed job executes an independent FFT.

 To initialize in distributed mode, we might do the following (we have `n` 1-D `complex64` to `complex64` transforms of size 3):